AvaniMuchhala/professional-readme-generator/README.md

 ## Questions
-You can visit me at my GitHub profile: [hi](https://github.com/hi)
+You can visit me at my GitHub profile: [avani](https://github.com/avani)

-If you have any questions, please email me at [sweetumuchhala15@gmail.com](mailto:sweetumuchhala15@gmail.com).